AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 =======
 develop
 =======
-| This chapter has info for developers
+| This chapter has info for developers.

 Installation for development
 ============================